vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

 The shape dataType is characterized by its color, its position in a 2D space and its Size.
 Shapes with different colors are considered different data objects, i,e different data instances, as the color data attribute is considered the @Key of the dataType.
 Each data instance has its unique identity, its own lifecycle and its data.

-The iShapes demo allows you to publish and subscribe instances of various shapes.
-The demo is didactic if you run it as at least into two application instances, thus from a shell do one of the below then have one of the applications publish some shapes and press the subscribe button on the other application to receive them.

-image-20201022104103958

 # Building iShapes

-The iShapes demo is common for Vortex Opensplice and Eclipse Cyclone DDS.
+The iShapes demo application code is common for Vortex Opensplice and Eclipse Cyclone DDS.
 For Eclipse Cyclone Ishape demo The Cyclone DDS C core, CXX Idl compiler and the C++ binding for Eclipse Cyclone DDS need to be installed before proceeding.
 you can get the Cyclone help from https://github.com/eclipse-cyclonedds/cyclonedds-cxx